TanukiMCP/tellurideskihotels.com/src/content/drafts/denver-to-telluride-drive-guide.md

 This comprehensive guide covers everything Denver-area residents need to know: route options, realistic drive times, I-70 traffic patterns, winter driving considerations, best stops, and local strategies for making this drive as smooth as possible.

 **Note:** Drive times, road conditions, and traffic patterns vary significantly by season, weather, and time of departure.
 Always check current conditions at [COtrip.org](https://www.cotrip.org) before leaving.
+For winter-specific safety tips, see our [winter driving to Telluride guide](/blog/planning-tips/winter-driving-telluride-safety).

 ## Quick Summary: Denver to Telluride Drive